 Overall, SimCity has solid gameplay mechanics.
 It reminds me of all the things I loved about previous SimCity games while adding lots of new elements and overhauling the graphics.
 However, the fact the cities are so small makes it feel less hardcore than SimCity 4 and more apt for The Sims fans.

 The graphics department is where SimCity really shines.
 Everything looks crisp and well-detailed.
-Mountains never looked so good and tall building never looked so impressive, specially at night.
+Mountains never looked so good and tall building never looked so impressive, especially at night.
 Speaking about night, the day and night cycle really adds to the experience and it gives you completely different cities (aesthetically speaking) depending on the time of the day.

 The attention to detail is impressive too.
 If you zoom in enough, you can actually see firetrucks put out fires and school buses pick up kids every morning.
 Every citizen is tracked and will go from home to work every morning.
 If you only have one road linking residential areas with industrial areas, the traffic jams will visually let you know that there’s a problem.
 Same goes for pollution.
 The game is full of visual cues, making the experience more natural.